The Great Good Place

 The purpose for this community space parallels that expressed by UWF Professor Emeritus Ray Oldenburg in his writings, including The Great Good Place: Cafes, Coffee Shops, Bookstores, Bars, Hair Salons, and Other Hangouts at the Heart of a Community, 1999; and, Celebrating the Third Place: Inspiring Stories about the "Great Good Places" at the Heart of Our Communities, 2001.

-There are 62 seats around two-seat bistro (high) tables, four- and six-seat round tables and one rectangular table.
+There are 62 seats around two-seat bistro (high) tables, four- and six-seat round tables, and one rectangular table.
 There are four lounge chairs and two end tables.
-A "counter" area near the entrance is designed for individuals when reading newspapers or using a laptop.
+A "counter" area near the entrance is designed for individuals reading newspapers or using a laptop.
 The space includes a room housing two vending machines and two microwave ovens.

 Art is displayed on the walls.
 Additionally, a built-in case displays faculty print publications and popular magazines.